baher895/room2go/README.md

 }
 ```

-**NOTE :** in some queries the return object is populated, in some cases not. its on purpose.
+**Note :** In some queries the return object is populated, in some cases not.
+Its on purpose.

 [Go 2 Top ^](#top)